 Types of Herb grinders

-Single chamber grinders are the most basic and simple products out there.
-They feature one buster that will come apart into two pieces.
-Usually, both the top and bottom section will have teeth on them, allowing you to rotate them against each other to grind up your weed.
+Single chamber herb grinders are the most basic and simple products out there.
+They feature one grinder that will come apart into two pieces.
+Usually, both the top and bottom section will have teeth on them, allowing you to rotate them against each other to grind up your herb.

-The major disadvantage of single chamber grinders is that it can be a huge pain in the ass to get your weed out of one.
-Especially if you’ve got a stickier, more moist strain the ground up bits tend to stick to each other and to the teeth themselves.
+The major disadvantage of single chamber herb grinders is that it can be very difficult to get your herb out.
+Especially if you’ve got a stickier, more moist strain the ground up material tends to stick to each other and to the teeth themselves.
 You also won’t have the ability to catch kief with a single chamber unit.

-From what I’ve read, most people who have a single chamber grinder got one out of convenience or because it was given to them.
-If you’re out to get yourself a brand new weed buster to smush up some weed, I’d recommend against getting a single chamber product (or double chamber for that matter).
+Most people who have a single chamber grinder got one out of convenience or because it was given to them.
+If you’re out to get yourself a brand new herb grinder to grind up some herb, I’d recommend against getting a single chamber product (or double chamber for that matter).
 As you can see above, there are plenty of bud grinders in the $10-20 range that have four chambers and work extremely well.

-Single chamber sets tend to be at least $5, which is just too expensive for the limited use in my opinion.
+Single chamber herb grinders tend to be at least $5, which is just too expensive for the limited use in my opinion.

-Double chamber grinders (three piece grinders) are a bit more advanced, but not by much.
+Double chamber herb grinders (three piece grinders) are a bit more advanced, but not by much.
 The top chamber includes the two sections with teeth, just like you’d find in a single chamber piece.
-The second section will simply be a storing area for your ground up weed.
-Once ground up in the top section, your processed bud will fall through the holes in the floor of the top chamber into the weed collection chamber.
+The second section will simply be a storing area for your ground up herb.
+Once ground up in the top section, your processed bud will fall through the holes in the floor of the top chamber into the herb collection chamber.

 The huge downside with a two chambered piece is that it doesn’t have the ability to catch kief.
 As I mentioned above, there are plenty of products available that allow you to catch kief for a minor increase in price.
 In fact, there are plenty of three piece options that are more expensive than four piece grinders.
-I can’t for the life of me figure out why.
+So again not really worth stepping down to a 3 piece over a 4 piece.

 All in all, if you’re looking to pick up something new, I’d say don’t go with a three piece.
 The only big advantage you’ll get using a three piece instead of 4 is more portability.
 Some of these will fit in your pocket pretty easily, but there are plenty of ways around that.
 Many grinders give you the option of taking out sections and downsizing if you need to.
 Get one of those for a bit more instead of a three piece.

 You’re most likely just limiting yourself and saving a few dollars.
-Like, literally three dollars.
-You can get four piece sets for $10 – wait an extra few days and get yourself something that does everything.
+You can get four piece sets for under $10.

 I’d suggest getting a three chamber grinder for 90%+ of the people out there.
 Many of them are reasonable price, they’re not too big, they work really well and they’ve got the maximum amount of functionality.
 In addition, most manufacturers know that four piece grinders are the most popular, so you’ll see the most advancement in this part of the market.